motion/orbit/next.md

 dev

 * could easily make our build-all script watch package.json and kill/restart that individual watcher, so we avoid restarting the entire build --watch every time you update a build config
+* also could integrate a .cache type dir to do automatic rebuilds only if needed

 ux